How to distinguish between fraud and errorputri

 - Principle error

-- Systemic irregularities: these are repeated errors due to serious failures in management and control system.
+- Systemic irregularities: these are repeated errors due to serious failures in management and control systems.
 These irregularities often occur and affect the operations in overall, for example, many projects with certain partners and many expenses from certain types of items.
 This form of the disorder is suspected of being fraudulent.
 The general forms of fraud among others are:

 - Embezzlement of funds